kamil-sita/kamil-sita/README.md

 * Image-Copy-Finder - slightly rewritten version of my thesis - an advanced system that allows for near duplicate search for images.
 Can use database via Hibernate to store pre-computed information.
 Modular, allows for adding new related systems and comparison methods of images.

-* gamepad - ATMega32u4-based gamepad that works like a keyboard

 * some other university projects before I lose their source code